The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

 If humanity is one family, then peace is not optional — it’s necessary.

-The divisions we see — race, politics, religion, nationality — are real in experience, but they are not our true identity.
+The divisions we see — race, politics, religion, nationality — are real in experience, but they are not our collective true identity.

 “The earth is but one country, and mankind its citizens.”
 Baha'i